LSSTDESC/gcr-catalogs/README.md

 ## Use GCRCatalogs under the DESCQA Python environment on NERSC

+_Note_: These instructions about Python environment may change in the future.
+If you encounter issues, please check if there's any updates on these instructions.

 `GCRCatalogs` is already installed in the DESCQA Python envoirnment at NERSC.
 To use it:

 ### with Jypeter notebooks: